hudsonkoyanagi/Socket-File-Server/README.md

 /hr

+To use:
+1) Edit the directory in Server and Client to local directories that can act as the servers and clients home directories.
-To use, run the Runner class and the ClientGUI (they are both threaded so you can run locally for testing).
+2) Run the Runner class and the ClientGUI (they are both threaded so you can run locally for testing).